Toyota Corolla (E140): Asia

 The all-new Corolla Altis was introduced in Thailand on 29 January 2008.
 Thailand, which also currently manufactures the model, offered a total of five grades (J, E, G, S and V) throughout its run.
-It was initially available in 3 grades (J, E and G) paired with both 1.6-litre 3ZZ-FE and 1.8-litre 1ZZ-FE engines, the 2.0-litre 3ZR-FE engine with the addition of two new grades (S and V) was launched later in 7 May 2009.
+It was initially available in 3 grades (J, E and G) paired with both 1.6-litre 3ZZ-FE and 1.8-litre 1ZZ-FE engines, the 2.0-litre 3ZR-FE engine with the addition of two new grades (S and V) was launched later on 7 May 2009.
 It is available in five-speed Manual (3ZZ-FE only) and four-speed automatic transmissions depending on the grade.
 The taxi-focused Corolla Limo was launched in October 2008, featuring the 1.6-litre 3ZZ-FE CNG engine paired with five-speed manual transmission.
-Unlike the regular Corolla and Corolla Altis models, it is only available with 14-inch steel rims with hubcaps and it is only offered for taxi companies and co-operatives.
+Unlike the regular Corolla and Corolla Altis models, it is only available with 14-inch steel rims with hubcaps and it is only offered for taxi companies and co-operatives, added in October 2008.